Evening Street Press strives to publish words with positive impact

 Cover by Ellen Hirning Schmidt

-Read Oh, say did you know on Google Books Oh, say did you know available on Kindle Read Oh say did you know on Scribd or read below
+Read Oh, say did you know on Google Books Oh, say did you know available on Kindle Read Oh say did you know on Scribd or read below Also available as a paperback online Oh, say did you know

 The poems in Oh say did you know reflect on the exterior world, the political and civil landscapes surrounding us all, as well as on the navigation of the interior.
 My poems traverse where the two meet.
 Keen observations from the natural world provide metaphors for these parallel terrains.